 Workers represented by various labor unions, businesses and regional administrations throughout the archipelago are currently deliberating a new minimum wage in each province for next year.

-Workers have demanded a raise of between 30 and 50 percent for the minimum wage in each province.
-The workers’ demand has garnered support from the government.
+Workers have demanded a raise of between 30 and 50 percent for the mini...